-To learn more about truck accident lawsuits, complete our Free Case Review form.
+To learn more about truck accident lawsuits, complete the Free Case Review form on this page.

 The Department of Transportation requires that truck drivers keep logbooks to record their driving time and to show that they have taken their required breaks.
 However, many drivers keep two different log books; one that is accurate and one logbook that has been falsified to turn over to investigators in the event that they are involved in a vehicle crash.

 It is imperative for accident victims to seek legal consultation after a truck accident, especially if they believe that driver fatigue may have been in a factor in the collision.
 The truck accident attorneys at the Citrin Law Firm can interview witnesses and collect key evidence to build a strong case for your legal claim.